apache/pulsar/site2/docs/admin-api-topics.md

 </Tabs>
 ````

 The following is an example.
-For the description of each stats, refer to [get stats](#get-stats).
+For the description of topic stats, see [Pulsar statistics](administration-stats.md#topic-stats).

 ```json
 {